 This $1,000 schoIarship award will be given to a senior male or female cross country or track athlete planning to attend a technical college, junior/ community college or four year college or university.
 The recipient chosen must be a hard working individuaI who vaIues team success, is kind and heIpfuI to tthers and has excellent attendance at practices.
 Seniors wishing to appIy for this scholarshiip should turn in a WHS Common Scholarship Application and resume to the Student Services Office.

-This $12,500 scholarship will be divided into equal annual installments spread over the term (up to four years) of the schooling undertaken.
-A maximum of $3,125 per year will be awarded.
+This $13,000 scholarship will be divided into equal annual installments spread over the term (up to four years) of the schooling undertaken.
+A maximum of $3,250 per year will be award.
 Any interruption in enrollment will cause the scholarship to lapse.
-This Scholarship is given by longtime Whitewater Residents, Sam and Anne Soffa in order to encourage and support formal education beyond high school and will be given to a Whitewater High School Student student who will attend an accredited college, university or trade school.

 The scholarship is given by longtime Whitewater residents Sam and Anne Soffa in order to encourage and support formal education beyond high school and will be given to a Whitewater student who will attend an accredited college, university, or trade school.
 This scholarship is based primarily on the financial need of the recipient.
 The first annual payment will be paid upon proof of enrollment for the first semester of the first year.
 Each successive installment (up to four installments) shall be paid upon proof of enrollment for the first semester of the next year of study.
 The check will be mailed to the institution.
 The WHS Common Application shall be used but shall be modified to add a brief summary of the financial need of the applicant.
 Electronic applications must be in PDF format and must be submitted online to info@